If you have found a spelling error, please, notify us by selecting that text and pressing

 by Katharina Huber.
 Circus Maximus was the oldest and largest Roman circus, situated between the Palatine and Aventine hills.
+Circus Maximus

 about 250,000 viewers.
 It was 544 meters long and 129 meters wide.
 The circus was rectangular with one side rounded.